eliocamp/metR/README.md

 status](http://www.r-pkg.org/badges/version/metR)](https://cran.r-project.org/package=metR)

-meteR packages several functions and utilities that make R better for hadling<sup>1</sup> meteorological data in the tidy data paradigm.
+meteR packages several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
 It’s not intended to be the be-all and end-all and is (at least for now) mostly a packaging of assorted wrapers and tricks that I wrote for my day to day work as a researcher in atmospheric sciences.
 Since it’s grown organically and for my own needs, do not expect a heavy emphasis on consistency across functions and do expect functions written with specific use cases in mind.

 Conceptually it’s divided into *visualization tools* and *data tools*.